-Livingstone suspended for another year | LabourList
+Livingstone escapes expulsion from Labour over Hitler comments | LabourList

-Former mayor of London Ken Livingstone has had his party membership suspended for another year.
+Ken Livingstone avoided being kicked out of Labour despite the party’s disciplinary hearing finding he had broken rules over his comments about Hitler and Zionism.

+The former London mayor, who has been suspended for a year, had this sanction extended for another 12 months.

 Livingstone faced a prolonged hearing of the NCC, national constitutional committee, the only Labour party body able to expel members.
-Many had expected him to be expelled for his frequent comments on Hitler and Zionism.
+Many had expected him to be expelled for his frequent comments on Hitler and Zionism as he attempt to defend Labour MP Naz Shah over claims of anti-Semitism.
+Shah later apologised.

-The Jewish Labour Movement tweeted:
+Today Jewish Labour Movement said of Livingstone.

 One year suspension is insufficient for a party the claims zero tolerance on antisemitism #KenLivingstone